jinbinhu/CAPS-Mininet/kernel-module-readme.md

 #### 1. Please do the first step "1.Installing:" described in this document;

 #### 2. Open Wireshark at the sender or receiver, capturing （e.g eth0）;
-（Install wireshark: sudo apt-get install wireshark）
+（Install wireshark: *sudo apt-get install wireshark*）

 #### 3. At the receiver: